 When the UE is roaming, the change of subscription resulting in updates of the service authorization parameters are transferred to the UE by H-PCF via V-PCF.

-The UE may perform UE triggered Policy Provisioning procedure to the PCF as specified in clause 6.2.4 when the UE determines the 5G ProSe Policy/Parameter is invalid (e.g. Policy/Parameter is outdated, missing or invalid).
+The UE may perform UE triggered ProSe Policy Provisioning procedure to the PCF, after Registration procedure has been completed, as specified in clause 6.2.4 when the UE determines the 5G ProSe Policy/Parameter is invalid (e.g. Policy/Parameter is outdated, missing or invalid).

 When the UE disables a ProSe capability, the PCF may stop updating the corresponding ProSe Policy/parameter(s) and when the UE enables a ProSe capability the PCF may need to provide or update the corresponding ProSe Policy/parameter(s).